sfc-gh-cnantasenamat/accelerating-ml-with-nvidia-in-snowflake/README.md

 ## Conclusion And Resources
 Duration: 2

 The integration of NVIDIA's cuML and cuDF libraries into Snowflake ML offers a powerful solution for accelerating large-scale machine learning workflows.
 By abstracting away the complexities of GPU infrastructure management, Snowflake enables data scientists to significantly boost performance for popular libraries like pandas and scikit-learn with no code changes.
-This enhancement dramatically speeds up iterative development in computationally demanding fields like topic modeling and genomics.
+This enhancement dramatically speeds up iterative development in computationally demanding fields like topic modeling and genomics from hours to literally minutes.

 ### What You Learned
 - How to configure a Snowflake Notebook for GPU-accelerated workloads.